AY2223S2-CS2103T-W10-1/tp/docs/DeveloperGuide.md

   Use case ends.

-* 3a.
-Contact nUS detects an incorrect format of an attribute(s)
+* 3a. coNtactUS detects an incorrect format of an attribute(s)

-    * 3a1.
-Contact nUS shows an error message.
+    * 3a1. coNtactUS shows an error message.

     * 3a2.
 User enters the information again.